 \section{Abstract}

-Despite their impressive visual fidelity, existing personalized generative models lack interactive control over spatial composition and scale poorly to multiple subjects.
-To address these limitations, we present \textit{\methodname{}}, an interactive framework for personalized, multi-subject text-to-image generation.
-Our approach introduces two main contributions: (1) a \textit{layered canvas}, a novel representation in which each subject is placed on a distinct layer, enabling occlusion-free composition; and (2) a \textit{locking mechanism} that preserves selected layers with high fidelity while allowing the remaining layers to adapt flexibly to the surrounding context.
-Similar to professional image-editing software, the proposed layered canvas allows users to \textit{place}, \textit{resize}, or \textit{lock} input subjects through intuitive layer manipulation.
-Our versatile locking mechanism requires no architectural changes, relying instead on inherent positional embeddings combined with a new complementary data sampling strategy.
-Extensive experiments demonstrate that \textit{\methodname{}} achieves superior spatial control and identity preservation compared to the state-of-the-art methods in multi-subject personalized image generation.
+Despite their impressive visual fidelity, existing personalized image generators lack interactive control over spatial composition and scale poorly to multiple humans.
+To address these limitations, we present LayerComposer, an interactive and scalable framework for multi-human personalized generation.
+Inspired by professional image-editing software, LayerComposer provides intuitive reference-based human injection, allowing users to place and resize multiple subjects directly on a layered digital canvas to guide personalized generation.
+The core of our approach is the layered canvas, a novel representation where each subject is placed on a distinct layer, enabling interactive and occlusion-free composition.
+We further introduce a transparent latent pruning mechanism that improves scalability by decoupling computational cost from the number of subjects, and a layerwise cross-reference training strategy that mitigates copy-paste artifacts.
+Extensive experiments demonstrate that LayerComposer achieves superior spatial control, coherent composition, and identity preservation compared to state-of-the-art methods in multi-human personalized image generation.